marcy-buccellato/portfolio/social/README.md

 `python /path/to/social/clout/tests/test_main.py`

 ## Clout
-Clout is a CLI tool which shows a graph of people and their "influence", where influence is the number of followers a person has, including number of followers or followers, etc.
+Clout is a CLI tool which shows a graph of people and their "influence", where influence is the number of followers a person has, including number of followers of followers, etc.

 - Add a relationship by entering: `<person_a> follows <person_b>`
 - See the popularity of a person by entering: `clout <person>`